vishal-m25/Obsidian/zoho/java 11.md

 	- states how full the hashmap can be before its size is increased.
 - Not thread-safe
 	- is not synchronized and can lead to racing conditions
-- Hashtable is thread-safe
+- Hash-table is thread-safe
-	- use synchronized methods, but has performance overhead
+	- use synchronized methods, but has performance overhead due to obtaining lock for the operations

 ### LinkedHashMap
 - Has features of both hash table and doubly-linkedlist